Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Projects.md

 </p>

    <div style="margin-left: 20px;">
-Simulated digital message transmission utilizing Raptor codes and delivered a concise talk showcasing the significance of Raptor codes as a contemporary coding technique as a component of the course endterm project.
-[Read More](/projects/Raptor-Codes)
+Simulated digital message transmission utilizing Raptor codes and delivered a concise talk showcasing the significance of Raptor codes as a contemporary coding technique as a component of the course endterm project. <a href="/projects/Raptor-Codes">Read More</a>
        </div>

 #### 4. **[Biomedical Image Segmentation Using Deep Learning](/projects/Image-Segmentation)**